dhiraj-taye/ResolveHub/README.md

-#Complaint Management System: How to Use the Application
+# Complaint Management System: How to Use the Application
-1.** User Interface (Complaint Submission)**
+1. **User Interface (Complaint Submission)**
--As a user, you will interact with the application through the frontend interface, where you can submit complaints.
+   - As a user, you will interact with the application through the frontend interface, where you can submit complaints.
 Follow these steps: